"SPARTANS! WHAT IS YOUR PROFESSION?"

 - In Naruto, the Fourth Ninja World War leads to the the five great villages pooling their resources to form a Badass Army.
 They are up against Kabuto's Badass Army of zombies.
 Both armies consist of individuals who can single-handedly destroy whole military units or level entire cities.

-- One-Man Army Naruto makes the entire Allied Shinobi Forces take a level of badass by transferring his mixed Kurama chakra to everyone in the surviving army.
-Its enough to overwhelm Jyubi, Obito and Madara and sever the latter two's control over the former...on top of two tails of the former.
+- One-Man Army Naruto makes the entire Allied Shinobi Forces take a level in badass by transferring his mixed Kurama chakra to everyone in the surviving army.
+Its enough to overwhelm Jyubi, Obito and Madara and sever the latter two's control over the former... on top of two tails of the former.

-- The Maganac Corp from Mobile Suit Gundam Wing, a group of 40 Arabian rebel pilots who are Quatre's personal squadron, True Companions, and occasionally father figures.
-And they kick ass in a machine that's outdated and underpowered because they're all ace pilots and they have exceptional teamwork.
+- The Maganac Corps from Mobile Suit Gundam Wing, a group of 40 Arabian rebel pilots who are Quatre's personal squadron, True Companions, and occasional father figures.
+And they kick ass in machines that are outdated and underpowered because they're all ace pilots and they have exceptional teamwork.

-- And now we have the Vandenreich, which invaded and conquered Hueco Mundo (which was being run by a Vasto Lorde level Arrancar at the time) and then proceeded to lay siege to Soul Society.
-Among their number are the Sternritter (Star Knights), which seem to be their answer to the Espada and Gotei 13 Captains, and the Soldats (Soldiers), which are obviously their grunts but are noticeably more powerful than counterpart Shinigami or Arrancar.
+- The Vandenreich, which invaded and conquered Hueco Mundo (which was being run by a Vasto Lorde level Arrancar at the time) and then proceeded to lay siege to Soul Society.
+Among their number are the Sternritter (Star Knights), which seem to be their answer to the Espada and Gotei 13 Captains, and the Soldaten (Soldiers), which are obviously their grunts but are noticeably more powerful than counterpart Shinigami or Arrancar.

 - In "Saint Seiya" it's stated that the titular Saints can move faster than the speed of sound.
 And that's just the lowly ones, the Gold Saints can move at the speed of light.
 Gold Saint Leo Aioria can punch you one billion times at that speed, his attack resembling a gold web of doom.
 And there are 88 of them.
 Not to mention the 108 spectres under command of two undead gods serving Hades.